 The Huntsville family lawyers at Leigh Daniel Family Law are here to support you during this challenging time.
 We can help you determine whether mediation or litigation is the right path for your divorce.

 Ultimately, our goal is to help make this emotionally taxing process as smooth as possible for you.
-We can be reached at by phone or online to schedule a confidential consultation.
+We can be reached by phone or online to schedule a confidential consultation.